loopsware/.github/profile/README.md

 Welcome to Loopsware's GitHub!

-Loopsware is a creative laboratory solving real life challenges through mobile apps and generative AI.
-For more information, visit: <b>https://loopsware.com</b>
+Loopsware is a Creative Laboratory solving real life challenges through Mobile Apps and Generative AI. to learn more, visit: <b>https://loopsware.com</b>

 </div>